FIVE MOST SURPRISING FINDS

 Every automation wave in American history — cotton picker, factory robot, self-checkout — has disproportionately displaced Black workers.
 AI is the fourth wave, and it will move in years, not decades.
 Brookings Institution, 2019; Bureau of Labor Statistics

-History does not repeat itself, but it has a particular fondness for rhyming at the expense of Black labor.
-The mechanical cotton picker displaced five million Black agricultural workers between 1940 and 1970, triggering the Great Migration and reshaping the demographic map of America.
+History does not repeat itself, but it rhymes at the expense of Black labor with disturbing regularity.
+The mechanical cotton picker displaced five million Black agricultural workers between 1940 and 1970.
+That single machine triggered the Great Migration and reshaped the demographic map of America.

-The automation of manufacturing in the 1970s and 1980s destroyed the factory jobs that had provided the economic foundation of Black middle-class life in cities like Detroit, Gary, Cleveland, and Baltimore — cities that have never recovered.
+Manufacturing automation in the 1970s and 1980s destroyed the factory jobs that had built Black middle-class life in Detroit, Gary, Cleveland, and Baltimore.
+Those cities have never recovered.

-The introduction of self-checkout lanes, automated phone systems, and digital banking eliminated hundreds of thousands of retail, clerical, and teller positions in which Black workers were disproportionately represented.
+Self-checkout lanes, automated phone systems, and digital banking eliminated hundreds of thousands of retail, clerical, and teller positions.
+Black workers were overrepresented in every one of those categories.

-And now, as artificial intelligence prepares to consume the next tier of human labor, the pattern is asserting itself again with the mechanical reliability of a machine that was, in a sense, built for exactly this purpose.
+Now artificial intelligence is preparing to consume the next tier of human labor.
+The pattern is asserting itself again with the mechanical reliability of a machine that was, in a sense, built for exactly this purpose.

 The projections are not speculative.
 McKinsey Global Institute estimates that up to 30% of hours currently worked in the United States could be automated by 2030.
 Generative AI is accelerating the timeline for jobs involving data processing, routine communication, and administrative tasks (McKinsey Global Institute, Jobs Lost, Jobs Gained, 2017).
 Goldman Sachs projects AI could automate the equivalent of 300 million full-time jobs globally (Goldman Sachs, 2023).
 That is roughly one in ten jobs on the planet.

-The Brookings Institution, in its landmark analysis of automation risk by demographic group, confirmed the obvious: Black workers are disproportionately concentrated in the occupations most vulnerable to AI displacement (Muro, Maxim & Whiton, Automation and Artificial Intelligence, Brookings Institution, 2019).
+The Brookings Institution confirmed the obvious in its landmark analysis of automation risk by demographic group — Black workers are disproportionately concentrated in the occupations most vulnerable to AI displacement (Muro, Maxim & Whiton, Automation and Artificial Intelligence, Brookings Institution, 2019).
 Occupational segregation — the pattern of Black workers being funneled into the same types of jobs — makes displacement predictable every time.

 The Kill Zone Occupations

 The Bureau of Labor Statistics publishes detailed data on employment by occupation and race.
-When this data is mapped against the automation risk assessments produced by researchers at Oxford, MIT, and Brookings, a clear and devastating picture emerges.
+When this data is mapped against automation risk assessments from Oxford, MIT, and Brookings, a clear and devastating picture emerges.

-The occupations in which Black workers are most heavily concentrated are, with remarkable consistency, the occupations that AI is most capable of performing:
+The occupations where Black workers are most heavily concentrated are, with remarkable consistency, the occupations that AI is most capable of performing.

 AI could automate the equivalent of 300 million full-time jobs globally, with Black workers disproportionately concentrated in the occupations most vulnerable to displacement.